 2007–2011.
 Lecturer in International Political Economy, University of Birmingham.

 - Global economic governance

 - International organizations

 RECENT GRANTS, FELLOWSHIPS, AND AWARDS

 - 2013–2014.
-University of Warwick International Partnership Grant (with Dr Joel Quirk, University of the Witswatersrand) on ‘Benchmarking in Global Governance’.
+University of Warwick International Partnership Award (with Dr Joel Quirk, University of the Witswatersrand) on ‘Benchmarking in Global Governance’.

 - 2011–2013.
 Principal Research Fellow, European Commission FP7, Global Re-ordering: Evolution through European Networks (GR:EEN), Work Package 1 - ‘European Actor-Networks in a Multi-Polar World’ (PI: Prof Leonard Seabrooke, Copenhagen Business School).

 2012.
 University of Birmingham Founders’ Award: The Aston Webb Award for Outstanding Early-Career Academic.
 Awarded by the Vice-Chancellor, University of Birmingham.

 - 2012.
 School of Government and Society Award for Outstanding Performance by an Early-Career Researcher, University of Birmingham.